Erik Lenderman: I/O, Cognitive Psychology & Performance Management

 Monitor Human Capital Drives, Performance, & Engagement

-Through developing and revising a real-time database of the psychological needs and preferences of human capital, one may measure the degree to which individuals are influenced by a variety of preferences, which drive company productivity.
-Dr. Abraham Maslow’s Human Needs formulate the foundation for measuring and monitoring human capital engagement.
+Through developing and revising a real-time database of the psychological needs and preferences of the organization’s human capital, one may measure the degree to which individuals are influenced by a variety of needs and preferences.
+Dr. Abraham Maslow’s Human Needs formulate the foundation for measuring and monitoring human capital engagement (See: Robbins Research International).

 Human Capital, Stages of Development, & Drives